 - For more convenience, ask the receptionist at your hotel in Hanoi to help you rent a motorbike or a car.
 They can also help you book a personal driver if needed.

-- Read our precautions on riding motorbikes
+- Read our precautions on riding motorbikes in Vietnam

 - Check the vehicle carefully before renting (brakes, lights, mirrors, etc.)